dkvz/PasswordManagerApp/README.md

 - [ ] Show an unsaved changes warning message (using the warning colours) in the notification section when saves need to happen, also show the save button (hide otherwise).
 - [ ] I have serious issues with using text inputs in flex rows, when you resize to minimum width some of the inputs are sticking out of the viewport.
 We might need a width: 100% on body or something (might also be I need display: block instead of inline).
 - [x] To open a new session I created something in SessionManager that returns an enum member.
 To save the session I did it almost entirely in ApiController.
 I should be consistent here and pick one or the other.
 Some methods in ISessionManager won't be needed anymore after the refactoring.
-- [ ] There's a bug with the decryption not working with some session keys (and sometimes only some specific password entries).
-I might have a problem with my base64 to byte array function.
 - [ ] We could have a big setTimeout that automatically disconnects the session for inactivity, reset or disable it when interacting with the UI.
 - [ ] I'm not super sure what happens if a password is longer than 16 characters.
 It should pad to always be a multiple of 16 bytes but I should test it.
 In the same vein I also need to test a password that is exactly 16 characters to see if my JS de-padding works in that case too.
 - [ ] The password field on the second slide show the number of characters in the password; I should probably use placeholder text or find an option to hide the number of characters.